 - symbols-a4.pdf is a huge list of mathematical symbols in LaTeX.

 - Look at papers that do similar things, then try to extract characteristics

 - Think of sections you will need in your paper (see “Paper Structure”)

 - Plan how many pages each section should have.
 It is a lot easier to write if you have a target.

 - Everything is usually written in present tense (except Conclusion, the only section in past tense)

 - Try to write everything in the active voice, use passive voice only sparingly

 - Always use “We”, “Our”, not “I”, “My” (exception: Acknowledgements).
 Don’t directly address the reader.

-- Try not to use gendered terms or pronouns (e.g., no personal pronouns like he/she); prefer neutral nouns, “they”, etc. unless you want to write about a specific person (“He/She was the first to show…”).
+- Try not to use gendered terms or pronouns (e.g., avoid personal pronouns like he/she for the hypothetical attacker); prefer neutral nouns, “they”, etc. unless you want to write about a specific person (“He/She was the first to show…”).

 - Background and Preliminaries